nejohnson/format/README.txt

   later) or a decimal integer.

-= An optional precision that gives the minimum number of digits to appear for the b, d, i, o, u, x, and X conversions, or the maximum number of bytes to be written for s conversions.
+= An optional precision that gives the minimum number of digits to appear for the b, d, i, I, o, u, U, x, and X conversions, or the maximum number of bytes to be written for s conversions.
 The precision takes the form of a period (.) followed either by an asterisk * (described later) or by an optional decimal integer; if only the period is specified, the precision is taken as zero.

-If a precision appears with any other conversion specifier, it is ignored.
+= An optional number base modifier that specifies the numeric base to be used by the i, I, u and U conversions.
+The base takes the form of a colon (:) followed by either an asterisk * (described later) or by an optional decimal integer; if only the colon is specified the base is taken as decimal.

+= An optional grouping modifier that specifies how digits are to be grouped.

 = An optional length modifier that specifies the size of the argument.

 = A conversion specifier character that specifies the type of conversion to be applied.

-As noted above, a field width, or precision, or both, may be indicated by an asterisk.
+As noted above, a field width, precision, base, or any combination, may be indicated by an asterisk.
 In this case, an int argument supplies the field width or precision.
 The arguments specifying field width, or precision, or both, shall appear (in that order) before the argument (if any) to be converted.
 A negative field width argument is taken as a "-" flag followed by a positive field width.
 A negative precision argument is taken as if the precision were omitted.

 The flag characters and their meanings are:

 -          The result of the conversion is left-justified within the field.
 It is right-justified if this flag is not specified.
-If the ^ flag appears this flag will be ignored.

 ^          The result of the conversion is centre-justified within the field.
            It is right-justified if this flag is not specified.
+When there is an odd number of padding spaces the result of the conversion is biased to the right.
+It is biased to the left if the - flag is also specified.

 +          The result of a signed conversion always begins with a plus or minus sign.
 It begins with a sign only when a negative value is converted if this flag is not specified.

 space      If the first character of a signed conversion is not a sign, or if a